HasibZiai/JAH-Version-Control-System/README.txt

 Bugs
 ----
-The ostream createst a manifest.txt but it is empty during the first iteration.
+The ostream creates a manifest.txt but it is empty during the first iteration.
+The first entry of the manifest will be for manifest.txt, but it has no size or checksum.